Kazhdan groups of dimension $16$ with prescribed second $\ell^2$-Betti number

-Let us first prove that the colimit $G_\alpha$ has the desired properties.
-The group $G_1$ has property $(T)$ by \cref{t2 lattices}, hence so does $G_\alpha$, being its quotient. \cref{MS item inj} implies that $G_\alpha$ is lacunary hyperbolic, by \cref{lacunary}.
-Now $G_1$ is the fundamental group of a closed $16$-dimensional aspherical manifold, so it has cohomological dimension $16$, and $H^{16}(G_1; R) \cong R$ for every ring $R$.
-Therefore \cref{MS item iso homology} and \cref{dimensions} imply that $G_\alpha$ has cohomological dimension $16$ modulo $p$.
+Let us first prove that the colimit $G_x$ has the desired properties.
+The group $G_0$ has property $(T)$ by \cref{t2 lattices}, hence so does $G_x$, being its quotient. \cref{MS item inj} implies that $G_x$ is lacunary hyperbolic, by \cref{lacunary}. \cref{MS item iso homology} and \cref{dimensions} imply that $G_x$ has cohomological dimension $16$ modulo $p$.

-Next, we compute $\btt(G_\alpha)$.
+Next, we compute $\btt(G_x)$.
 By \cref{colimit homology}, we have